-We got you covered if you need medical treatment - our package even includes emergency services.
-Hope you won't need to test them though.
+We got you covered if you need medical treatment.
+Hope you won't need to test it though.

 Mito Hackathons, Mito Academy, Mito Brainy, Mito Showcase.
 There's a lot of events to keep our knowledge fresh - we know, we should invest more time in naming them.

 If an apple a day keeps the doctor away, we wouldn't need the health coverage.
 Anyway, every now and then, there's some fresh fruit and snacks up for grabs.

 Or 10 to 6.
 Or whatever.
 You can manage your time quite flexibly, if you do everything the others need, on time.